ewallace/protocols/RNAtagseq.md

 18. Proceed to sequence
 - Check quantity/quality on Bioanalyzer with Agilent DNA HS chip
 - Submit to genomics core for sequencing.
 - If desired to combine multiple libraries PCR'd separately, they must have different barcoded P7 primers.
 Amounts of sequenceable material must be carefully measured to ensure even coverage across libraries, e.g. with the KAPA biosystems kit (Cat. # KK4824).
-The genomics core can do this for a small fee.
+The genomics core can do this for a fee.